aldur/nixpkgs.docset/README.md

-The build against `nixpkgs-unstable` will generally be fast (because most packages will be in the online cache), but unfortunately `nix-manual` requires `nix-cli` and will most likely build from source, taking some time.
+The build against `nixpkgs-unstable` will generally be fast (because most packages will be in the online cache), but unfortunately `nix-manual` requires `nix-cli` and will most likely build from source, taking some time to do that.

 ## Similar projects